dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/running_full_node.md

 > Code snippets on this page use example values.
 Replace them with your own.
 See the [Network Configuration](../infrastructure_providers-network/network_constants.mdx) section of the documentation for network constants and other resources you need to configure a full node.

 ## Prerequisites
-You need a running, non-validating full node that is connected to network.
+You need a running, non-validating full node that is connected to a network.

 - If you created a system service for your node by following the instructions on the previous page, [Set Up a Full Node](../infrastructure_providers-validators/how_to_set_up_full_node.md), start your node with the following command:
   ```bash